SFTtech/openage/doc/media_convert.md

 `./steamcmd.sh +@sSteamCmdForcePlatformType windows +login USERNAME +force_install_dir ASSET_DIR +app_update GAME_APP_ID validate +quit`

+The game version vs Game_ID table such as below:
+Age of Empires(2013): 221380
+Age of Empires: Definitive Edition: 1017900
+Age of Empires II (Rise of the Rajas): 488060
+Age of Empires II: Definitive Edition: 813780

 In the future, using installation disks may be supported.

 ## Conversion